Texiwill/aac-lib/ovfimport/README.md

 export GOVC_DATACENTER=DatacenterName

-We also read the $HOME/.ov-defaults, ./.ov-defaults, or the .ov-defaults stored with the govc-import.sh script file for specific configuration options for the OVAs/OVFs to import.
+We also read the $HOME/.ov-defaults, ./.ov-defaults, or the .ov-defaults stored with the ov-import.sh script file for specific configuration options for the OVAs/OVFs to import.

 Here is a sample .ov-defaults.
 These defaults represent some